tiyd-python-2015-01/blackjack/README.md

 + - Add list of Game attributes
 + - Add method to distribute Hands to Player and Dealer
 + - Add method to check the status of the game by resolving Hand values
-* - Add method to distribute payouts to the player
++ - Add method to distribute payouts to the player
 + - Add method for determining available actions for the player
 + - Add method to retrieve the ruleset from GameOptions and create the Dealer based on currently selected rules.
 (Maybe in Blackjack class?)

-* <Run>:  The Run class will be the driver script for the game.
++ <Main>:  The Run class will be the driver script for the game.
 It will control all of the program flow and interact with the Game and Interface Classes to start new hands, request menu displays, request output to the console from the Interface Class.
 This file will contain the